vivekjoshy/openskill.py/paper/paper.md

 multi-agent scripting environments like Neural MMO [@suarez2019neural], its practical use extends far beyond this particular domain.
-For instance, it finds substantial utilization in recommendation systems, where it efficiently gauges unique user behaviors and preferences to suggest personalized recommendations.
+For instance, it finds substantial utilization in recommendation systems, where it efficiently gauges unique user behaviours and preferences to suggest personalized recommendations.
 The matchmaking mechanisms in ranking of sports players as seen by Opta Analyst [@Rico_2022] and dating apps are another area where OpenSkill proves crucial, ensuring an optimal pairing based on the